JoJo's Bizarre Adventure: Golden Wind: Plot

 Bucciarati declares their new goal to take down the boss, and Fugo subsequently leaves, believing the mission to be suicidal.
 They travel to Sardinia, in the hopes of using Abbacchio's Stand to see the boss's face.
 At Sardinia, they inadvertently interrupt Risotto Nero (the last surviving member of La Squadra) from assassinating the boss's alternate personality, Vinegar Doppio.
 Doppio kills Abbacchio, but he is able to record the boss's face before dying.
-The information however is seemingly useless.

-Bucciarati's group is then contacted by a third party, who reveals the boss's name to be Diavolo and requests that the group visit the Colosseum in Rome to receive a special Arrow.
+Although the new information seems to be a dead end, Bucciarati's group is contacted by a third party, who reveals the boss's name to be Diavolo and requests that the group visit the Colosseum in Rome to receive a special Arrow.
 The group arrives in Rome, but Doppio exploits Bucciarati's fading senses to reach the informant first, revealing him to be Jean Pierre Polnareff.
 Doppio fatally wounds Polnareff, forcing him to stab his Stand Silver Chariot with the Arrow.
 Doing so evolves the Stand into Chariot Requiem, which goes berserk and uses its ability to swap the souls of living beings across the city.

 Polnareff, now within Coco Jumbo's body, explains the Arrow and his Stand to the group, who realize that their own Stands will attack them if they approach the Arrow.
 They realise that Doppio is within Bucciarati's body and cripple it, but the boss's true personality, Diavolo, has tagged on to Mista's body.
 As Doppio dies, Diavolo uses his Stand King Crimson to kill Narancia.
 He goes for the Arrow, but Bucciarati sacrifices himself to destroy Silver Chariot and return everyone to their original bodies.
+Giorno alone sees Bucciarati's soul ascending to the heavens.

 In a final battle, Giorno is stabbed with the Arrow and evolves his Stand into Gold Experience Requiem, easily overpowering King Crimson and condemning Diavolo to an infinite death loop.
-As the surviving members of Team Bucciarati regroup, with Polnareff in tow, Giorno sees Bucciarati's soul ascending to the heavens.
-He admits he died in the first battle with Diavolo, but possessed his own body through Gold Experience's healing.
+The surviving members of Team Bucciarati reunite with Polnareff, and Giorno decides to keep the Arrow in memory of his fallen friends.
 Sometime later, Giorno has taken over Passione, with Mista and Polnareff at his side.